Digital Radio Broadcasting in Israel

 In March 2005, legislation was enacted in this regard through an amendment to the Second Authority Law.

-In June 2008, after many delays, the Ministry of Finance and the Ministry of Communications published a joint tender for the establishment and operation of a DAB+ digital radio broadcasting system.
+In June 2008, after many delays, the Ministries of Finance and Communications published a joint tender for the establishment and operation of a DAB+ broadcasting system (distribution).

-The license was offered for 14 years and included a requirement for coverage of 80% of the population, with the possibility of expansion to 90%-98% depending on the region.
-The establishment period was supposed to be two years.
+Accordnh to the tender, such license was offered for 14 years and included a requirement for coverage of 80% of the population, with the possibility of expansion to 90%-98% depending on the region.
+The broadcast distribution system was supposed to begin operating within two years.

-When the first tender box was opened, it became clear that no company had submitted a bid.
+When the first tender box was opened it was empty : no company had submitted a bid.

 Another revised tender that was published later was not accepted and the tender box remained empty.

-The failure of the tenders has many reasons:
+The failure of the tenders has two major reasons:

 In 2021, it was reported that a special committee was established jointly by the Israel Broadcasting Corporation ("Kan") and representatives of relevant government ministries (the Ministry of Transportation and the Ministry of Communications) to examine the issue.
 However, no significant progress has been known since then.